We are open - safety is our top priority!

 When compared to number of patient visits, the number of oral cancer screenings is small.
 During the first four months in 2015, the average number of patient visits was 114, while the average number of oral cancer screenings was eight.
 This indicates that while dentists may be watching for signs of cancer, they are not as frequently using technology and billing the CDT 4D031 code.
 Dentists may not complete this type of testing because of cost concerns, level of cancer risk to the patient and time constraints.

 Dentists are the front line of defense for detecting possible oral cancers.
 Although oral cancer can be challenging to diagnose in the early stages, dentists are the most likely to note changes in the mouth during regular examinations.
 Finding these changes are critical as early detection greatly increases the change of five-year survival.
 The ADA recommends that clinicians remain vigilant for changes to in the mouth that may indicate the presence of cancer.
-However as the large-scale efficacy of adjunct screening tools remains in question, there are no current published guidelines for use.Call us today at (352) 436-4215 or book an appointment online.
+However as the large-scale efficacy of adjunct screening tools remains in question, there are no current published guidelines for use.Call today or book an appointment online.